Mark Cavendish: 2019

-Cavendish returned to racing at the Vuelta a San Juan in Argentina, after not having raced since August 2018.
-He finished eighth and later said it was "nice to be back in the peloton".
+Cavendish returned to racing at the Vuelta a San Juan in Argentina, having not raced since August 2018.
+He finished eighth on the opening stage and later said it was "nice to be back in the peloton".
 He was not selected for the Tour de France because of strained relations with Team Dimension Data principal and owner Douglas Ryder and other health issues since 2017.
-In response, Cavendish said he was "absolutely heart-broken" to be missing the tour in which he had competed each year since 2007.
-Douglas Ryder said it "was multiple people who made that decision" and that "there was a whole team involved".
-Team performance director, Rolf Aldag, however, said the decision had been made by Ryder alone.
-Aldag had made his intentions clear of selecting Cavendish for the tour, but later accepted it was ultimately the team owner's decision of who would be on the team.
+In response, Cavendish said he was "absolutely heart-broken" to be missing a race in which he had competed each year since 2007.
+Ryder said it "was multiple people who made that decision" and that "there was a whole team involved", but this was disputed by team performance director Rolf Aldag, who said the decision was made by Ryder alone.
+Aldag had made his intentions clear of selecting Cavendish for the race, but later accepted it was ultimately the team owner's decision of who would be on the team.
 Aldag announced his departure from the team at the end of the season in a statement in early September.

-Cavendish crashed on stage one of the Tour de Pologne after a touch of wheels around a slow and sharp corner at roughly 4 km from the finish; he finished in last place.
-He was able to finish sixth on stage three, however.
-He eventually abandoned the race on stage six of the tour to focus on the European Road Championships, where he finished 31st.
+Cavendish crashed on the opening stage of the Tour de Pologne after a touch of wheels around a slow and sharp corner at roughly 4 km from the finish; he finished in last place.
+He finished sixth on stage three, then abandoned the race on stage six to focus on the European Road Championships, where he finished 31st.
 He was selected by Team Dimension Data to lead the team at the Deutschland Tour and to ride in the Tour of Britain.
+He ultimately finished the season without a win on the road, with his best result being a third-place stage finish at the Presidential Tour of Turkey in April.